 Using personal attacks

-If you would agree, some fights really are just not that easy to avoid and our natural instinct is to react, instead of respond in those situations.
-The former usually produces hurtful and regrettable actions.
-Imagine you have had a lousy day and come home only to be reprimanded at the doorstep for not running the agreed errands that seems most trivial at that moment as compared to the horrendous day that you had just gone through.
+If you would agree, some fights really are just not that easy to avoid and our natural instinct is to react, instead of responding in those situations.
+The former usually produce hurtful and regrettable actions.
+Imagine you have had a lousy day and come home only to be reprimanded at the doorstep for not running the agreed errands that seem most trivial at that moment as compared to the horrendous day that you had just gone through.
 What would you do?
 I played cheat and lobbed a personal attack against my wife.
 “Couldn’t you get the stuff yourself?
 You had the whole day at home.
 You are so lazy.”
 I retorted in one of those out-of-control situations.

 According to Dr Huang, we tend to show our worst sides in intimate relationships.
 “When you make me sad, I must make you angry” is a common phenomenon in intimate relationships.
 Can you recall one such incident?